While first wave of CPS teachers are expected back in schools Monday, union says some will stay home

-CHICAGO — While Chicago Public Schools is calling for some teachers to return to classrooms Monday, the Chicago Teachers Union says some members will stay home as they argue the risk of COVID-19 is still too high.
+CHICAGO — While Chicago Public Schools expects a first wave of teachers to return to their classrooms Monday, the Chicago Teachers Union says some members will stay home as they argue the risk of COVID-19 is still too high.

-Union officials say they plan to hold several actions next week as they continue to argue the district is putting teachers’ health at risk.
-This includes a press conference early Monday morning where the union says some teachers will reject the mandate to work in-person and will continue to work remotely.
+Arguing the district is putting teachers’ health at risk, union officials say they plan to hold several actions next week.
+This includes a Monday morning press conference where some teachers are expected to reject the mandate to work in-person and will announce their intention to continue working remotely.

 Included in their demands is for ventilation systems in older schools to be tested to evaluate how COVID-19 could spread and for school workers to be granted an exception for working remotely if they have a family member who is at high-risk for serious coronavirus-related complications.